robdodson/robdodson.me/src/posts/css-semantics.md

   - SMACSS
 date: 2012-06-09T14:19:00.000Z
 updated: 2015-01-02T08:55:53.000Z
----

-CSS is, for me, one of the most challenging and nerve wracking aspects of my job.
+---CSS is, for me, one of the most challenging and nerve wracking aspects of my job.
 With most programming languages there are frameworks and guides and heuristics that all make up a suite of best practices.
 CSS doesn't _really_ have anything like this and as a result it's kind of a mish-mash of good rules to follow, definite don'ts, and lots and lots of grey area.
 Since I'm starting a new CSS heavy project, and because I want to further my own understanding in this realm, I'm going to spend a few posts exploring the topic of what makes good, maintainable CSS.
 Along the way I'm also going to point out a few frameworks that I've been looking at, in particular [OOCSS](http://oocss.org/) and [SMACSS.](http://smacss.com/) But lets kick things off with a discussion of what it means to write good, semantic CSS selectors and we'll follow up with frameworks in our next post.

 ## Define Semantic